| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 formula |

-Formula describing parametric relationships between data and coefficients.
+A formula describing parametric relationships between the data and coefficients.

 The data used in |